 If the idea of using your house as collateral for a loan doesn’t appeal to you, there are other ways to achieve your financial goals.
 Here are some other options:

 - Cash-out refinance: A cash-out refinance is when you refinance your primary mortgage for more than you owe and receive the difference in a lump sum.
-“If you are eligible for lower rates with a cash-out finance plan, it can be a great idea,,” says Akhil Kumar, vice president and CCO of Arch Global Advisors, a financial advisory firm.
+“If you are eligible for lower rates with a cash-out finance plan, it can be a great idea,” says Akhil Kumar, vice president and CCO of Arch Global Advisors, a financial advisory firm.
+Now that rates have risen above their historically low rates of the past two years, that might not make as much sense.

 - Balance transfer credit card: If you have good credit, you could qualify for a 0% APR balance transfer card.
 It offers you the ability to transfer over any debt to a 0% interest card, sometimes for 18 months.
 This gives you the ability to make a big purchase and pay it off over time with zero interest.
 Just be sure to pay it off by the end of the promotional period or you’ll pay interest on the remaining balance.